AhamedBilal/ngx-photo-editor/README.md

 | --------------------  | ------          | ----------- |
 | base64                | string          | Base64 string of the cropped image |
 | file                  | file(Blob)      | Blob(File) of the cropped image |

+### viewMode

+- Type: `Number`
+- Default: `0`
+- Options:
+  - `0`: no restrictions
+  - `1`: restrict the crop box to not exceed the size of the canvas.
+  - `2`: restrict the minimum canvas size to fit within the container.
+If the proportions of the canvas and the container differ, the minimum canvas will be surrounded by extra space in one of the dimensions.
+  - `3`: restrict the minimum canvas size to fill fit the container.
+If the proportions of the canvas and the container are different, the container will not be able to fit the whole canvas in one of the dimensions.

+Define the view mode of the cropper.
+If you set `viewMode` to `0`, the crop box can extend outside the canvas, while a value of `1`, `2` or `3` will restrict the crop box to the size of the canvas.
+A `viewMode` of `2` or `3` will additionally restrict the canvas to the container.
+Note that if the proportions of the canvas and the container are the same, there is no difference between `2` and `3`.